 - Access our services from the Bombora Advice web site

-- Complete on-line information about yourself and
+- Complete on-line information about yourself

-- You provide us with your email address.
+- Provide us with your email address.

 We may also collect and retain information about on-line visitors to our web site, the services they have been interested in and the types of follow up information they have requested.
 This information will generally be of a statistical nature and may be used for any of our ongoing web site enhancement activities.
 You should be aware that cookies may be used to access relevant information on any visitor activity on our web site, but any information sourced in this manner does not identify individuals.

 Apart from this statistical information, we do not collect any other information about you from our web site unless you provide this information to us.

 How May We Use Your Information?